JuliaDynamics/LagrangianDescriptors.jl/docs/src/index.md

 ## Current state

-The package is still in an embrionary phase and currently accepts differential equations of the type `ODEProblem`.
-Problems like `SDEProblem` and `RODEProblem` will be implemented soon.
+The package is still in an embrionary phase and currently accepts differential equations of the type `ODEProblem` or `RODEProblem`.
+Problems of the type `SDEProblem` will be implemented soon.
 Other problems will come eventually.

 The plot recipe works for some types of collections of initial conditions (e.g. a `AbstractVector{<:Number}`, for scalar problems, and `AbstractMatrix{<:AbstractVector{<:Number}}` with the `AbstractVector` of length two, for two-dimensional problems).
 More general and flexible plot recipes will also be implemented.